spatialos/gdk-for-unity/docs/content/deploy.md

    > **It’s done when:** You see `Successfully created deployment` printed in your Unity Editor console output.

-   **About the `spatial cloud launch` command** `spatial cloud launch` deploys a project to the cloud.
+   **About the `spatial cloud launch` command**
+   `spatial cloud launch` deploys a project to the cloud.
 Its full syntax is:
     `spatial cloud launch <assembly name> <launch configuration> <deployment name> --snapshot=<snapshot file>`
     where:
     - `<assembly name>` is the name of the assembly the deployment will use (the one you named above).
     - `<launch configuration>` is the configuration file for the deployment.
+This project includes `default_launch.json`, which is intended for use with local deployments, and `cloud_launch.json`, which is intended for use with local deployments.
-    - `<deployment name>` is the name you choose as you enter the command; , you’ll use this to identify the deployment.
-This must be in lowercase.
+    - `<deployment name>` is a name of your choice, which you’ll use to identify the deployment.
+Must be in lowercase.
     - `<snapshot file>` is the snapshot of the world you want to start from.
-See the the GDK documentation for further information on [snapshots](snapshots.md).
+See this [documentation](snapshots.md) for further information.
 1. Launch a game client:
     1. Open the SpatialOS [Console](https://console.improbable.io/projects).
 You’ll see the project and the deployment you just created.
     1. In the SpatialOS Console, select the deployment’s name to open the overview page.